romainsacchi/carculator_truck/docs/usage.rst

 The inventories can be calculated using the most likely value of the given input parameters ("static" mode), but also using randomly-generated values based on a probability distribution for those ("stochastic" mode).

-For example, the aerodynamic drag coefficient of 32t trucks in 2020, across powertrains, is given the most likely value (i.e., the mode) of 0.38, but with a triangular probability distribution with a minimum and maximum of 0.3 and 0.4, respectively.
+For example, the aerodynamic drag coefficient of 32t trucks in 2020, across power trains, is given the most likely value (i.e., the mode) of 0.38, but with a triangular probability distribution with a minimum and maximum of 0.3 and 0.4, respectively.

 Creating truck models in static mode will use the most likely value of the given parameters to dimension the vehicles, etc., such as: